 15. Google Analytics by MonsterInsights

 By adding Google Analytics you can track how your visitors locate your website and identify which pages and links your visitors click the most.
 This allows you to fine tune your website to help pages convert better, bring in more visitors and gain more customers.
 The Google Analytics plugin simplifies the data and displays it right in your WordPress dashboard.
-Please note that 3 days before this post was written Yoast sold the plugin to Monster Insights so we will see if this continues to be well maintained.
-If anything changes in terms of the go-to Google Analytics plugin I will update you here.

 What is your favourite?